JASDF Northern Air Defense commander holds all-call at Misawa Air Base

 |Downloads:

-This work, JASDF Northern Air Defense commander holds all-call at Misawa Air Base [Image 6 of 6], by SrA Patrick Boyle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JASDF Northern Air Defense commander holds all-call at Misawa Air Base, by SrA Patrick Boyle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.